FindoraNetwork/findora-sdk/Integration Guide.md

     // We are going to use a native FRA asset code, since we are sending FRA const assetCode = await AssetApi.getFraAssetCode();

-    // How much of FRA we are sending to each of the receivers const numbersForAlice = '0.1';
+    // Specify how much FRA to send to each recipient const numbersForAlice = '0.1';
     const numbersForPeter = '0.2';

-    // We use `getAddressPublicAndKey` helper to prepare an object with an address and public key,
+    // Use `getAddressPublicAndKey` helper to prepare an object with an address and public key,
     // as both values would be needed by the transaction api const aliceWalletInfo = await KeypairApi.getAddressPublicAndKey(aliceAddress);
     const peterWalletInfo = await KeypairApi.getAddressPublicAndKey(peterAddress);

+    // Prepare the receipient data
-    // Next, we are preparing receipients data const recieversInfo = [
+    const recieversInfo = [
       { reciverWalletInfo: aliceWalletInfo, amount: numbersForAlice },
       { reciverWalletInfo: peterWalletInfo, amount: numbersForPeter },
     ];

-    // Then we create an instance of the transaction builder - that is what is going to be broadcasted to the network const transactionBuilder = await TransactionApi.sendToMany(
+    // Create an instance of the transaction builder - that is what is going to be broadcast to the network const transactionBuilder = await TransactionApi.sendToMany(
       walletInfo,
       recieversInfo,